ant-design/ant-design/components/table/index.en-US.md

 ## How To Use

-Sepecify `dataSource` of Table to be an array data.
+Specify `dataSource` of Table whose value is an array of data.

 ```jsx
 const dataSource = [{